guidesmiths/node-madgex/README.md

 field | type,info
 --- | ---
-keywords | free text with boolean expressions allowed, optional dataFrom | ISO format date dateTi | ISO format date
+keywords | free text with boolean expressions allowed, optional dateFrom | ISO format date dateTo | ISO format date

 ...and much more. refer to the Madgex REST documentation for full set of params.